sagemathinc/cocalc_tutorial/creating_a_course/creating_course.md

 ![Add Collaborators](assets/collaborators.png)

+If the email address you add as a collaborator is not associated with a SageMathCloud account, an email will be sent to that address with an invite to join.
+Once the owner of that email address gets an account, the new user will be added automatically to all projects with pending invitations.

 ## Creating the course file

 Almost all aspects of a course such as which students are enrolled and assignment management are controlled by a **.course** file.
 We'll now create this file.